laurenyew/Stanford_cs193p_iOS_Application_Development/README.md

 **Assignments**
 - [x] 1.
 Calculator (Intro to Swift and MVC)
+- [x] 1.1 Extra: Backspace button
+- [ ] 1.2 Extra: Change displayValue to be an optional double
+- [ ] 1.3 Extra: Use NSNumberFormatter to format the display for 6 digits only
-- [ ] 1.1 Extra: Backspace button -- WIP
+- [ ] 1.4 Extra: Make a button generate random nmber between 0 and 1

 #### Fall 2014 iOS7 Objective C (All Assignments + Bonus)
 **Lectures**